phantasma-io/phantasmaphoenix-gitbook/developers/compiler/README.md

 ## Description <a href="#description" id="description"></a>

-TOMB is a custom programming language created for developing smart contracts for the Phantasma Blockchain.
+Phoenix Smart Language (PSL) is a custom programming language created for developing smart contracts for the Phantasma Blockchain.

 ## Want to jump right in?